FME Versions and Workspace Compatibility

 Updates without New Version

-If the core processes for a transformer change, then it’s likely the workspace will still be backward and forward compatible and be opened and run in either version.
-However, it may produce slightly different results depending on the update that was made.
-Generally, this scenario would occur for a bug fix so the results from the older FME version may be incorrect while the results from the newer version will be correct but different.
+If the core processes for a transformer change, it’s likely the workspace will remain backward- and forward-compatible and can be opened and run in either version.
+However, it may produce slightly different results depending on the update.
+Generally, this scenario occurs during a bug fix, so the results from the older FME version may be incorrect, while those from the newer version will be correct but different.
 Because of this possibility, we recommend testing workspaces when upgrading to a newer FME version.

 Updates with New Version

-If the parameters for a transformer change, it’s likely the transformer will be assigned a new version number.
-Backward compatibility will be preserved as opening an older workspace in a newer version does not automatically apply transformer updates, which you can perform with the Upgrade Transformers tool.
-Adding a newer transformer version, or a completely new transformer, renders a workspace forward incompatible with prior versions as the transformer won’t exist.
+If the parameters of a transformer change, it’s likely to be assigned a new version number.
+Backward compatibility will be preserved: opening an older workspace in a newer version does not automatically apply transformer updates; you can perform them with the Upgrade Transformers tool.
+Adding a newer transformer version or a completely new transformer renders a workspace forward-incompatible with prior versions, since the transformer won’t exist.
 If new transformer versions are not applied using the Upgrade Transformers tool, workspaces may become out-of-date across many versions and begin to cause problems.
 We recommend Updating Transformers with each upgrade to a newer FME version.

 New Default Values

 If the default value of a parameter changes, backward compatibility is assured because opening an older workspace in a newer version of FME does not automatically change the defaults or previously set parameter values.
 For example, a parameter that used to default to ‘no’ will not automatically change to ‘yes’ even if the new default value is ‘yes’.
-This change will not affect forward compatibility either, but the newer default will be applied, such as the default of ‘yes’ will remain although the older default was ‘no’.
+This change will not affect forward compatibility either; the newer default will be applied, such as the default of ‘yes’ remaining, even though the older default was ‘no’.

 Updating Transformers

-When opening an older workspace in a newer version of FME, any transformers that have undergone a version update will appear in the Navigator pane under Upgradable Transformers.
+When opening an older workspace in a newer version of FME, any transformers that have been updated will appear in the Navigator pane under Upgradable Transformers.
 It shows the transformers that have upgrades available, [the version differences], and (how many transformers of that type exist in the workspace).

 To upgrade transformers individually, click the arrow next to the transformer name to expand it, and then right-click the specific transformer and select Upgrade Transformer.